-Many years ago, a good friend of ours had a chili cook-off party.
-It was a blast!
+Many years ago, good friends of ours had a chili cook-off party.
+It was so much fun!
 We all brought our own versions of chili and blindly taste-tested.
-Blindly, in that we didn’t know who’s was who’s…but there were margaritas involved!
-It was interesting to see the different interpretations of what we all refer to as “chili”.
+Blindly, in that we didn’t know who’s was who’s…but admittedly, there were margaritas involved!
+It was so interesting to see the different interpretations of what we all refer to as “chili”.
 Some had no beans at all, just ground meat, while others had a mixture of the two and then some used chunks of beef instead of ground.
 The hostess had made hers with lentils.
 It was really delicious and it’s always stuck with me.
-I’ve been meaning to try making a chili made with lentils…so, ten years later…
+Since then, I’ve been meaning to try making a chili made with lentils…so, ten years later…

-I really made this with my daughter in mind (she doesn’t eat meat).
-This has so many flavors and ingredients that she loves.
+I really made this with my vegetarian daughter in mind.
+This dish has so many flavors and ingredients that she loves.
 Especially the spicy factor!
 That girl uses hot sauce on everything!
 The chipotle and the Tabasco add some heat to the pot, but I like to serve this with some more Tabasco on top…along with avocado cubes, sour cream, shredded cheddar cheese and some cilantro.
 You can make a pot of rice to go along with this, some corn bread or even just some tortilla chips.
-I think you’ll love it!
+I know you’ll love this!
 Even my anti-vegetarian husband gave this two thumbs up!

 So, if I’m ever invited to another chili cook off…this is what I’m bringing!

 Black Bean and Lentil Chili

 1 large sweet onion, diced

 4 cloves garlic, minced

 5 – 6 cups vegetable or chicken broth

 2 cups lentils, sorted and rinsed